cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 <img src="{{ 'images/v2.1/admin_ui_network_bytes_received.png' | relative_url }}" alt="CockroachDB Admin UI Network Bytes Received graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the 10-second average of the number of network bytes received per second for all processes including CockroachDB for the node.
+- In the node view, the graph shows the 10-second average of the number of network bytes received per second for all processes, including CockroachDB, for the node.

-- In the cluster view, the graph shows the 10-second average of the number of network bytes received for all processes including CockroachDB per second across all nodes.
+- In the cluster view, the graph shows the 10-second average of the number of network bytes received for all processes, including CockroachDB, per second across all nodes.

 ## Network Bytes Sent

 <img src="{{ 'images/v2.1/admin_ui_network_bytes_sent.png' | relative_url }}" alt="CockroachDB Admin UI Network Bytes Sent graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the 10-second average of the number of network bytes sent per second by all processes including CockroachDB for the node.
+- In the node view, the graph shows the 10-second average of the number of network bytes sent per second by all processes, including CockroachDB, for the node.

-- In the cluster view, the graph shows the 10-second average of the number of network bytes sent per second by all processes including CockroachDB across all nodes.
+- In the cluster view, the graph shows the 10-second average of the number of network bytes sent per second by all processes, including CockroachDB, across all nodes.

 ## See also